 Let's take music as an example.
 Musical instruments were made as far back as 30,000 years ago, pre-dating any kind of copyright by many millennia.
 Even the earliest known musical notation, which marks music's transition from information to knowledge (again, defined as something that can be maintained and passed on by humans over time and distance), is around 3,400 years old .
 Clearly people made music, composed it, shared it long before copyright existed.
 In fact, the period during which someone could make a significant amount of money making and then selling recorded music is extraordinarily short, starting with the invention of the gramophone in the 1870s and reaching its heyday in 1999, the year that saw the biggest profits in the music industry .

 During the thousands of years before this short period, musicians made a living either from live performances or through patronage.
 If copyrighted music ceased to exist tomorrow, people would still compose, perform, and record music.
 And musicians would make money from live performances and patronage, just as they did prior to the rise of copyright.
-Indeed, as Steven Johnson found when he recently examined this issue [quote NY Magazine piece], that's already what is happening to some degree.
+Indeed, as Steven Johnson found when he recently examined this issue, that's already what is happening to some degree: "the decline in recorded-music revenue has been accompanied by an increase in revenues from live music...
+Recorded music, then, becomes a kind of marketing expense for the main event of live shows" .
 Many musicians have voluntarily chosen to give away digital versions of their music.
 They release tracks for free on Soundcloud or Youtube and raise money to make music from performing live and/or using crowdfunding methods such as Kickstarter and Patreon.

 Now, what if you're Taylor Swift and you don't want others to be able to use your music without paying you?
 Well, then you are asking for your music to be removed from the knowledge loop, thus removing all the benefits that loop confers upon society.
 So you should be paying for that right, which not only represents a loss to society but will be costly to enforce.
 I don't know how big the registration fee should be — that's something that will require further work — but it should be a monthly or annual fee, and when you stop paying it, your work should revert back to possessing attribution-only rights.